Instagram Combined Shape quotation Created with Sketch. 69

 Alexandra Sveshnikova '25

-The project, funded by a $2.7 million grant from the National Science Foundation’s Frontier Research in Earth Science Program, examines how climate shifts and tectonics impacted Miocene ecosystems and shaped the emergence of human ancestors and their primate relatives.
-Following fieldwork, Alexandra will accompany Nasser to the city of Nairobi for laboratory work curating their discoveries.
-As a final project, she will compare data of modern primates with those she has collected from the field.
+The project, funded by a $2.7 million grant from the National Science Foundation’s Frontier Research in Earth Science Program, examined how climate shifts and tectonics impacted Miocene ecosystems and shaped the emergence of human ancestors and their primate relatives.
+Following fieldwork, Alexandra accompanied Nasser to the city of Nairobi for laboratory work to curate their discoveries.
+As a final project, she compared the data of modern primates with those she had collected from the field.

-Alexandra will contribute to an ambitious project that is both multinational and multidisciplinary.
-It encompasses field, lab and modeling studies covering tectonics, vegetation, climate and evolution—all with the goal of creating a model of evolution integrated with crustal lift data from the region.
+Alexandra contributed to an ambitious project that was both multinational and multidisciplinary.
+It encompassed field, lab and modeling studies covering tectonics, vegetation, climate and evolution—all to create a model of evolution integrated with crustal lift data from the region.

-While geologists chart the changes in the earth, a paleoclimate group will examine minerals, rocks, teeth and plant matter for clues to changes in rainfall, vegetation and climate patterns due to crustal lifting of the East African Rift.
-Nasser will focus on paleontology to link these changes to shifts in prehuman mammalian communities, which could shed light on the question of why some evolved into human lineages while others led to modern primates.
+While geologists chart the changes in the earth, a paleoclimate group examines minerals, rocks, teeth and plant matter for clues to changes in rainfall, vegetation and climate patterns due to crustal lifting of the East African Rift.
+Nasser focused on paleontology to link these changes to shifts in prehuman mammalian communities, which could shed light on why some evolved into human lineages while others led to modern primates.

 “I chose Potsdam primarily because of the strength of its anthropology department.
 Not many schools have an anthropology department and archaeological studies program.”